Persian-Style Vegetable Soup With Herb Pesto and Crispy Shallots

 This Persian-style vegetable soup is a really delicious change from the usual veggie soups out there.
-It’s nourishing too, with plenty of protein and fiber to help you feel satisfied.
-Persian cooking is pretty sophisticated and the flavors of this soup reflect it.
-In and of itself, the soup is pretty straightforward to make, and as long as you keep to the basic combo of spices + onions, garlic and tomato, you can pretty much make it with any veg you like.
-To my mind, what makes this soup extra good are the garnishes, particularly the feta which adds a sharp yet creamily yummy saltiness, and while the soup is cooking, it is truly worth taking the time to make the rest.
-The crispy onions are really tasty and will keep in an airtight container to add to plain rice or green beans, and the pesto can be frozen to use whenever wherever.
-Enjoy!
+It’s also nourishing, with plenty of protein and fiber to help you feel satisfied.
+Persian cooking is pretty... sophisticated and the flavors of this soup reflect it.
+What makes this soup extra good are the garnishes, and while the soup is cooking, it is truly worth taking the time to make them.
+The crispy shallots will keep in an airtight container and can be added to plain rice or green beans, and the pesto can be frozen for later use.

-- In a large Dutch oven, heat 2 tablespoons of the olive oil over a medium high flame.
-Add the cumin seeds, let them sizzle 1 minute.
-Add the onion, leeks, garlic, kohlrabi and carrots.
+In a large Dutch oven, heat 2 tablespoons of the olive oil over a medium-high heat.
+Add the cumin seeds and let them sizzle 1 minute.
+Add the onion, leeks, garlic, kohlrabi, and carrots.
 Sprinkle with salt.
 Stir to mix.
-Lower the heat to medium and cook partially covered stirring from time to time until the onion is transparent and the other vegetables have softened slightly, about 10-12 minutes.
+Lower the heat to medium and cook partially covered, stirring from time to time until the onion is transparent and the other vegetables have softened slightly, about 10-12 minutes.

-- Raise the flame to medium-high and add the ground cumin, smoked paprika, cinnamon and turmeric.
+Increase the heat to medium-high and add the ground cumin, smoked paprika, cinnamon, and turmeric.
 Stir to mix until the vegetables are coated with the spices.
-Cook 1 minute then add the harissa and the tomato concentrate.
+Cook 1 minute, then add the harissa and the tomato paste.
 Stir to mix.
 Cook until it just starts to catch on the bottom of the pan.
 Add the tomatoes.
-Bring to a boil, then lower the flame to medium low.
-Simmer gently for 20 minutes or until the carrots and kohlrabi are very tender.
+Bring to a boil, then lower the heat to medium-low.
+Simmer gently for 20 minutes, or until the carrots and kohlrabi are very tender.

-- With a high speed blender puree the soup in batches until smooth.
-You can use an immersion blender in the pan but the soup will be a little chunkier.
+With a high speed blender, puree the soup in batches until smooth.
+You can use an immersion blender in the pan, but the soup will be a little chunkier.
 Stir in the cup of water.
 The soup should be thick, but you can add a little more water to taste.
-If using a vase blender, whiz the water in the blender to get any remaining puree first.
+If using a regular blender, whiz the water in the blender to get any remaining puree.
 Return the soup to the pan and bring back to a low simmer.

-- Meanwhile make the crispy shallots: heat 1 tablespoon of the olive oil over a medium high flame in a heavy skillet.
+Meanwhile, make the crispy shallots: Heat 1 tablespoon of the olive oil in a heavy-bottomed skillet over a medium-high heat.
 Add the sliced shallots.
 Sprinkle with a little salt.
-Cook stirring until they start to caramelize, about 2 minutes, then add the reserved chickpeas to the pan.
-Turn the heat down to medium-low and cook stirring from time to time until the shallots are dark, dry and crispy, but not burnt, and the chickpeas dry and a little crisp, about 10 minutes.
+Cook, stirring until they start to caramelize, about 2 minutes, then add the reserved chickpeas to the pan.
+Turn the heat down to medium-low and cook, stirring from time to time until the shallots are dark, dry and crispy, but not burnt, and the chickpeas are dry and a little crisp, about 10 minutes.
 Turn off the heat and leave in the warm pan while you make the pesto.

 If you are vegan, simply sub out the feta cheese for a vegan substitute — there are some decent ones out there — or simply pass.
 The onions and pesto are delicious on their own.